What is a Personal Injury Claim?

 (a.k.a. - Other Than Collision) provides insurance coverage, subject to a deductible, for an insured's vehicle that is damaged by incidents that are not considered a collision.
 For example, fire, theft (or attempted theft), vandalism, weather, or impacts with animals are types of Comprehensive losses.

-This coverage is optional.
+Excess and umbrella is optional coverage.
 It provides an extra layer of insurance coverage, if there is not enough underlying insurance to compensate the injured.